apjanke/octave-testify/README.md

 Testify – New test/BIST functions for GNU Octave
 ================================================

-This is a collection of new BIST (Built-In Self-Test) related functions for Octave.
+This is a collection of new and enhanced BIST (Built-In Self-Test) related functions for Octave.

 These override and replace some of Octave's current test functions.
 This is intentional - this package started out as just a patch to Octave's `__run_test_suite__`.